To obtain good butter, you need to procure fresh pure milk just out of the barn and not subjected to any manipulation

-After 4-5 days, the cream should be transferred to a glass jar that can be sealed hermetically
+After 4-5 days, the cream should be transferred to a glass jar that can be hermetically sealed

 Then everything is passed through a clean cloth, letting the buttermilk fall into a bowl and thus obtaining the mass of butter

-The remaining buttermilk is an excellent thirst-quencher and is also slightly laxative
+The remaining buttermilk is an excellent thirst quencher and is also slightly laxative

 Blender